Health Topics

 What is a skin biopsy?

 A skin biopsy is a procedure that removes a small sample of skin for testing.
-The procedure can help diagnose a skin lesion (an abnormal area of skin).
-The skin sample is looked at under a microscope to check for skin cancer, a variety of skin conditions, or skin infections.
-Only certain skin lesions need a biopsy.
-Your provider may be able to diagnose many types of lesions just by looking at them.
+The skin sample is looked at under a microscope to check for a variety of conditions, including skin cancer.

 There are three main ways to do a skin biopsy.
-The type of biopsy you have depends on the location, size, and depth of the skin lesion:
+The type of biopsy you get depends on the location and size of the abnormal area of skin, known as a skin lesion.
+These types include:

 Most skin biopsies can be done in a health care provider's office or other outpatient facility.